Skip to main content

 A wellness program that compromises an individual’s sense of autonomy can activate the same physiological stress pathways as a direct physical threat.

-Understanding this biological reality reframes the importance of the (ADA) in this context.
+Understanding this biological reality reframes the importance of the Americans with Disabilities Act (ADA) in this context.
 The legal protections afforded by the ADA are, from a physiological perspective, safeguards for your internal homeostasis.
 They are external rules designed to protect your internal systems from the damaging effects of chronic, stress-induced dysregulation.
 Ensuring a program is truly voluntary is a mandate to protect the delicate hormonal and metabolic machinery that governs your health.

 Intermediate